Physical & Medical Disabilities

 Documentation Guidelines for Physical and Medical Disabilities

 Documentation must indicate that a specific disability exists and that the identified disability substantially limits a major life activity.
-All diagnostic evaluation reports submitted must be comprehensive and typed on official letterhead.
-The documentation must meet the following requirements:
+Because of the changing manifestations of many physical disabilities, it is essential that documentation is recent and appropriate.
+All diagnostic evaluation reports submitted must be comprehensive and typed on official letterhead, and must include:

-- Diagnostician’s name, title, license/certification credentials, phone/fax number, address, signature, and date(s) of treatment
+- The diagnostician’s name, title, license/certification credentials, phone/fax number, address, signature, and date(s) of treatment

 - A clear statement of the medical diagnosis of the physical disability or systemic illness

-- Description of current impact of the diagnosed physical/medical disorder on a major life activity and address the individual’s current level of functioning and the need for accommodations
+- A description of the current impact of the diagnosed physical/medical disorder on a major life activity, which addresses the individual’s current level of functioning and the need for accommodations

-- Description of the expected progression or stability of the impact of the disability over time
+- A description of the expected progression or stability of the impact of the disability over time

-- Treatments, medications, dosage and side effects, assistive devices/services currently prescribed or in use
+- All treatments, medications, including dosage and side effects, and assistive devices/services currently prescribed or in use

-- Summary of assessment procedures and diagnostic test data; test scores that substantiate a significant impairment in the area of functioning for which accommodations are being requested.
-Psychoeducational or neuropsychological assessments are often necessary to support the need for accommodations based on the potential for physical/medical disorders to interfere with cognitive performance.
+- A summary of assessment procedures and diagnostic test data, including test scores that substantiate a significant impairment in the area of functioning for which accommodations are being requested.
+Psycho-educational or neuropsychological assessments are often necessary to support the need for accommodations based on the potential for physical/medical disorders to interfere with cognitive performance.

 - Recommendations for reasonable accommodations that might be appropriate in the postsecondary setting

-- A clear link must be established between the requested accommodations and the substantiated functional limitations that are pertinent to the academic/functional demands of the academic setting in which the accommodations are being requested.
+- A clear link that has been established between the requested accommodations and the substantiated functional limitations that are pertinent to the academic/functional demands of the academic setting in which the accommodations are being requested